barbagroup/PetIBM/examples/api_examples/liddrivencavity2d/README.md

 environment, so we don't provide any Makefile or CMake files in this example.
 But the shell script should be enough to show how to link against PetIBM library.

-In nutshell, when using PetIBM as a library, we also need to link against PETSc library, AmgX library (if used), and other user provided third party library ( for example, if users provide their own yaml-cpp, instead of using the one provided by PetIBM configuration system).
+In a nutshell, when using PetIBM as a library, we also need to link against PETSc library, AmgX library (if used), and other user-provided third-party libraries ( for example, if users provide their own yaml-cpp, instead of using the one provided by PetIBM configuration system).